TL-B language

 _ _:(ExampleSum 4) = 1BitInteger;

-In 1BitInteger
+In the 1BitInteger

-definition we set value ExampleSum 4
+definition, we set the value to ExampleSum 4

 definition and calculate x